mcos/dotfiles/README.md

 ## Installing

 Clone this repo to `$HOME/dotfiles` and run `install.sh`.
 It'll set `osx` defaults, install the `homebrew` casks and libraries in the `Brewfile`, and set up `zsh`.

+## April 2024
+I don't use these anymore.